shxrxn/Nethra_final/README.md

-# 🔐 NETHRA: Personalized AI Security for Mobile Banking
+# NETHRA: Personalized AI Security for Mobile Banking

 NETHRA is a privacy-first mobile banking security system that continuously authenticates users using behavioral biometrics (e.g., tap, swipe, tilt).
 When anomalies are detected, it deploys an Adaptive Mirage Interface—a deceptive fake UI with misleading data and cognitive micro-challenges to confuse attackers, all while safeguarding the user's account.

+## Authors

+- Built for the Canara Bank SuRaksha Cyber Hackathon (2025), by:
+    - Amrutha Sharon
+    - Prerana Midde
+    - Pranav Vinod Pillai

-## 🎯 Key Features
+## Key Features

 - **TrustProfile**: Learns user behavior (touch, swipe, motion) and detects anomalies
 - **TrustIndex (0–100)**: Real-time behavioral trust meter—green/yellow/red zones